what is a foley artist

 When it came to my directorial debut feature film, Spin the Wheel, much of the Foley was done by my co-director, David Heacock, and his son, Marcus.
 These in-house aspiring Foley artists recorded sounds in their home studio, for everything from phones to doors to bottles to footsteps, experimenting with different practical sources over multiple takes until they created the right sounds at the right durations.

-But we also utilized pre-recorded sound effects for a number of key moments where practical recording was difficult or cost-prohibitive, such as gunshots, emergency vehicle sirens, and crowd noises for a city in turmoil.
+But we also used pre-recorded sound effects for a number of key moments where practical recording was difficult or cost-prohibitive, such as gunshots, emergency vehicle sirens, and crowd noises for a city in turmoil.
 Resources such as Pond 5, Shutterstock, and even YouTube are great for paid or royalty-free recording sounds for independent filmmakers on a budget.

 Just remember, if you use a third party for your Foley sound effects, secure the proper rights or use sites that offer royalty-free Foley recording sounds.

-Common Questions About Foley Artists
+Common Questions (FAQs)

 How much money does a Foley artist make?